Passing Data between Views in SwiftUI using @State and @Binding

 This tutorial is the second of a series that explores 4 different solutions for passing data between views:

-Last time we have explored how to pass data using a property from a primary view to a modally presented secondary view in SwiftUI.
+Last time we explored how to pass data using a property from a primary view to a modally presented secondary view in SwiftUI.
 This time we are going to make sure that primary and secondary views have shared data.
 Changing the data in the second view will mean changing it in the first view and vice versa!
 Let's go.

 Project Setup